 The Graduate Program in Molecular Biosciences is housed in the College of Sciences and Mathematics.
 The Dean of that College, Graduate Council, the Registrar and Academic Affairs are ultimately responsible for the administration of the MBS Program.
 Thus, the signatures of the dean, as well as the Registrar are required on many important forms.
 The Director of the MBS Program is appointed by the Dean of the College of Sciences and Mathematics and is responsible for the day-to-day operation of the program, for ensuring compliance with all relevant University and College policies and for assisting students and faculty in the program.
 The MBS Program committee, upon approval by the Dean, is responsible for establishing Program policies and guidelines.
-Under the direction of the Dean of the College of Sciences and Mathematics and the Graduate Council, this committee works with the Program Director and is responsible for admission of students, review of student progress, developing policies, setting graduation requirements and general oversight of the program.
-The MBS Program Committee consists of the MBS Program Director, Faculty representatives appointed by the Dean of the College of Agriculture and Technology, the Chairs of the Departments of Biological Sciences and Chemistry and Physics, two at large faculty members selected by the faculty active in the MBS program and two students selected by students enrolled in the MBS Program.
+Under the direction of the Program Director and is responsible for admission of students, review of student progress, developing policies, setting graduation requirements and general oversight of the program.
+The MBS Program committee consists of the MBS Program Director, Faculty representatives appointed by the Dean of the College of Agriculture and Technology, the Chairs of the Departments of Biological Sciences and Chemistry and Physics, two at large faculty members selected by the MBS program.